John H. MacMillan

 John Hugh MacMillan Jr. (1895 – December 23, 1960) was an American businessman, president of Cargill from 1936 to 1960.

 Early life

 He was born in Texas in 1895, the son of John H. MacMillan Sr. and Edna Clara Cargill, the daughter of William Wallace Cargill, the founder of Cargill.
 He attended Yale University.
 After graduating Yale he entered the United States Army artillery, rising to the rank of Major when he was 23.
-McMillian served in France during World War I.
+MacMillan served in France during World War I.

 Career

 After the war, he worked as a trader on the floor of the Minneapolis Chamber of Commerce for Cargill, the family grain business.
 His aggressive management style led Cargill employees to revolt in 1925.
 He took over for his father as president of Cargill in 1936 and grew the family-owned business significantly.
 He invested in the United States and expanded Cargill's operations into Europe and South America.
 During his tenure, sales topped $1 billion for the first time.
 He was succeeded by Erwin Kelm.